How Long for Mortar to Set Before Rain: Comprehensive Guide

 1. Use robust protective coverings like tarps or plastic sheeting to shield the mortar from rain.

-3. Consider using additives to accelerate the setting time if necessary slightly.
+3. Consider additives to slightly accelerate the setting time if necessary.

 2. Portland Cement Mortar:

-1. Setting Time: It takes about 24-48 hours before it can safely be exposed to rain.
+1. Setting Time: Typically takes about 24-48 hours before it can safely be exposed to rain.

-2. Characteristics: Faster hydration process due to the inclusion of Portland cement, making it less sensitive to environmental conditions.
+2. Characteristics: Benefits from a faster hydration process due to Portland cement, making it less sensitive to environmental factors.

 3. Management Tips:

-1. Protect the mortar immediately after application using plastic sheeting or tarps.
+1. Immediately cover the mortar after application with plastic sheeting or tarps.

 2. Ensure no rain exposure for at least 24-48 hours, depending on the specific formulation and weather conditions.